Arinzechukwuwisdom/Arinzechukwuwisdom/README.md

 ### 📚 Library Management System API
 - Designed a RESTful API for managing books, users, and borrowing workflows
 - Implemented role-based authentication and authorization using JWT
-- Applied Clean Architecture for separation of concerns and testability
+- Applied Layered Architecture for separation of concerns and testability

 ### 🚗 Car Rental System API
 - Built a backend service for vehicle listings, bookings, and availability tracking